We welcome submissions to the GMS. Before submitting a proposal, please read through the following information.

 We are currently developing thematic foci and will give preference to texts which speak to one or more of these themes.
 However, we will certainly consider texts which do not fit easily into one of our thematic groupings, especially if they come from underrepresented language families or regions.
 The thematic foci are: love poetry, prayer and spiritual practice, gender and sexuality, race and cross-cultural encounters, memory and remembrance, mortality and the afterlife.

-To submit a proposal, please write to the General Editor, Mae Velloso-Lyons, at m.velloso-lyons[at]stanford.edu.
+To submit a proposal, please write to the General Editor, Mae Velloso-Lyons, at m.velloso-lyons[at]stanford.edu by 31/January 2021.
 Please include the following information in your message:

 - Approximate date of composition